Spring Break, Montessori-Style: A Gentle Guide for Families

 March 12, 2026

-Discover how Childpeace Montessori fosters social cohesion, empathy, and leadership through mixed-age classrooms, DEI programs, and Grace and Courtesy lessons.
+Discover how Childpeace fosters social cohesion, empathy, and leadership through mixed-age classrooms, DEI programs, and Grace and Courtesy lessons.